mazpar/goingtoIndia/z01_Tavel Advice.md

 # Transportation

-- **Local Transport**: India offers various transportation means including trains, buses, and rickshaws.
-Trains are a popular way to travel long distances, but bookings should be made in advance.
+- **Local Transport**: Flights now connect all major cities and should be the first choice of transport.
+Trains are usually slow and need bookings well in advance.
-- **Taxis and Ride-Shares**: Use official taxis or reputable ride-sharing apps.
-Always confirm the price or ensure the meter is used before starting your journey.
+- **Taxis and Ride-Shares**: Preferably use official taxis or reputable ride-sharing apps like Uber and Ola especially in Delhi.
-- **Driving**: Generally not recommended for tourists due to the challenging road conditions and traffic rules.
+- **Driving**: Not recommended for tourists due to the challenging road conditions and traffic rules.

 # Practical Travel Tips

 - **Currency**: The Indian Rupee (INR) is the currency of India.
 Inform your bank of your travel plans to avoid any issues with card transactions.
 - **Electrical Plugs**: India uses 230V, 50Hz electricity, and plug types C, D, and M. Bring a universal adapter.
-- **Language**: Hindi is the official language, but English is widely spoken, especially in tourist areas and among younger people.
+- **Language**: Hindi is most widely spoken, but English is also spoken in big cities, especially in tourist areas and among younger people.
 - **Cultural Sensitivity**: Be respectful of India's diverse religious and cultural practices.
 Avoid discussing sensitive topics such as politics and religion.
 - **Safety**: Be vigilant in crowded places and avoid traveling alone at night.
 Scams targeting tourists can be common, so stay cautious and informed.

-# Emergency Numbers

-- **Police**: 100
-- **Ambulance**: 102
-- **Fire**: 101